-Deep-sea samples open a new window on the $r$-process, and are particularly exciting because they give information on specific isotopes (not elemental sums), and they sample ejecta from a single event \citep{Wang2021}.
-Motivated by these hints, in an earlier paper we studied possible signatures of SN and KN $r$-process events, analyzing the potential implications of \pu244 detection, estimating the strengths of other $r$-process radioisotope signatures, and discussing how they could help distinguish between potential sites~\citep{Wang2021}.
+Deep-sea samples open a new window into the $r$-process and are particularly exciting because they give information on specific isotopes (not elemental sums), and they sample ejecta from specific events \citep{Wang2021}.
+Comparing the early solar system abundance of \pu244 with the deep-sea sediments from \cite{Wallner2015}, \cite{Hotokezaka2015} inferred that the measured \pu244 came from rare $r$-process events.
+Motivated by these hints, in an earlier paper we studied possible signatures of rare SN and KN $r$-process events, analyzing the potential implications of \pu244 detection, estimating the strengths of other $r$-process radioisotope signatures, and discussing how they could help distinguish between potential sites~\citep{Wang2021}.

-A major advance in studies of live astrophysical radioisotopes has recently been made by Wallner et al.~in ref.~\cite{Wallner2021} with the discovery \pu244 in deep-sea ferromanganese (Fe-Mn) crusts from periods that include both this and the $\sim 3$~Mya \fe60 pulse.
-Whereas earlier hints had reported single \pu244 atoms, ref.~\cite{Wallner2021} reported $181\pm 19$ atoms above background, indicating a firm detection.
+A major advance in studies of live astrophysical radioisotopes has recently been made by~\cite{Wallner2021} with the discovery \pu244 in deep-sea ferromanganese (Fe-Mn) crusts from periods that include both this and the $\sim 3$~Mya \fe60 pulse.
+Whereas earlier hints had reported single \pu244 atoms, \cite{Wallner2021} reported $181\pm 19$ atoms above background, indicating a firm detection.
 This same study also found an earlier \fe60 pulse $\sim 7$~Mya.
-These results add new dimensions to our picture of recent near-Earth explosions, and widen the scope of their implications.
-Broadly, the detection of \pu244 is not only the second firmly detected radioisotope in this epoch, but also demands an {\em r}-process source and so probes the astrophysical site of the {\em r} process.
-Further, the second \fe60 pulse shows that there were multiple explosions, as one would expect from massive stars that are highly clustered \cite{Zinnecker2007}.
+These results add new dimensions to our picture of recent near-Earth explosions and widen the scope of their implications.
+Broadly, the detection of \pu244 is not only the second firmly detected radioisotope in this epoch but it also demands an {\em r}-process source and so probes the astrophysical site of the {\em r}-process.
+Further, the second \fe60 pulse shows that there were multiple explosions, as one would expect from massive stars that are highly clustered \citep{Zinnecker2007}.
 We thus follow \cite{Ertel2022} in referring to the event around 3 Mya as the Pliocene event (SN Plio) and the event around 7 Mya as the Miocene event (SN Mio).
-In this paper we study the interpretation and potential implications of these new experimental results, focusing on the information to be gained from lunar measurements of $r$-process radioisotopes.
+In this paper, we study the interpretation and potential implications of these new experimental results, focusing on the information to be gained from lunar measurements of $r$-process radioisotopes.